 Underneath each of these financial infidelity behaviors is control and emotional dishonesty which erodes the emotional connection between spouses.
 Oftentimes financial secretiveness and infidelity go hand in hand.
 Secret expenses on hotel rooms, flowers, gifts, and dinners for the other party in the extramarital affair.

-Opposite-sex friendships don’t always result in affairs and infidelities, however, there are some things you may want to look out for if you think your partner or loved one is susceptible to cheating.
-If your partner becomes more secretive about the type of conversations or interactions they have with their opposite-sex friend, or becomes more withdrawn, this can be a sign that they’re developing an unhealthy emotional attachment with the other person.
+If your partner becomes more secretive about the type of conversations or interactions they have with their opposite-sex friend or becomes more withdrawn, this can be a sign that they’re developing an unhealthy emotional attachment with the other person.
 You should also pay attention to whether or not there seems to be a growing void in the intimacy between you two when this other person seems to spend time with your spouse.

 Talking in open conversation and being truthful to yourself and your spouse is a great start.
 Talking gets things out in the open where both can examine issues one has about the other.
 It is also a great way to find out what is going on in each of your lives outside the marriage.
 A good place for this would be alone in bed having pillow talks.
 It can be both romantic and habit forming.
 Learning together, how to work out your problems a good way to build a strong bond that will prevent infidelity in marriage.

 Image courtesy of David Castillo Dominici at FreeDigitalPhotos.net